jeanslack/Videomass/known_problems.md

         * Manjaro Linux 20.0.3 (Lysia) x86_64

     * It may be necessary to install FFmpeg since it is not included on the appimage.
-On some distributions it is already installed by default.
+Some distributions include it by default.

 [Home](index.md)